 managers to view their reps’ routes and territories

-inside sales people to view the routes of the reps that they support and add meetings to our routes for them
+inside salespeople to view the routes of the reps that they support and add meetings to their routes for them

 operations and support teams to view and support the reps and see where the most strategic accounts are

-Those with manager view can also plan routes for their sales reps.
+Aside from assigning accounts, those with Manager View can also plan routes for their sales reps.
 Managers can plan and delegate work ahead of time.
 Routes can be named and dates can be labeled.
 This way, when sales reps log onto their Badger Map account, they can see their responsibilities for the day.
 Learn how to create a route for a sales rep here.

 Custom Account Permissions

 Every organization and team has their own unique sales process that works best for them.
 Badger was built to adjust to any sales process so your team can work in the best way they can.

 These custom account permissions were created with the purpose of retaining and increasing the value of your sales organization’s data.
 We know that your data is an invaluable resource and we are always actively working in maintaining the integrity of your data and giving you the tools to do so as well.
 These tools ensure that only users that should be able to edit data can do so.